TeresaWehmeier/kickstarter_analysis/README.md

 An analysis of crowd sourcing goal outcomes conducted over a period of two days utilizes data provided by Kickstarter.
 The data includes over 4,000 crowd sourcing campaigns broken down into 9 different categories and over 40 sub-categories.
 This project focuses on the “theater” category, which represents 38% of the entire data set and is the most popular project category at nearly double the next closest category.

 ### Purpose
 A Kickstarter client requests a deeper analysis of campaign outcomes based on crowd source launch dates and funding goals.
-The client’s crowd sourcing interest area is the category of theaters and specifically with the sub-category of plays.
+The client’s crowd sourcing interest area is the category of theaters and specifically in the sub-category of plays.

 ## Analysis and Challenges
 The following actions were taken: